InfuseAI/primehub-site/docs/design/crds.md

 - `description` Description
 - `limits.cpu` CPU Limit
 - `limits.memory` Memory Limit
-- `limits.nvidia.com/gpu` GPU Limt
+- `limits.nvidia.com/gpu` GPU Limit
 - `requests.cpu` CPU Request
 - `requests.memory` Memory Request

 ### Toleration

 When a node is marked with a Taint, it cannot accept any pods which don't tolerate the taints.
-Tolerations are applied to pods so that pods are allowed to schedule onto nodes with matching taints.
-Please refers to [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for more detail.
+Toleration are applied to pods so that pods are allowed to schedule onto nodes with matching taints.
+Please refers to [Taints and Toleration](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for more detail.

 On Admin UI, toleration which specifies a tolerable taint(key-value pair) with an effect to take.